kubotal/kad-doc/kad/docs/getting-started/25-improving-component.md

         ingressClassName: # To be set if != nginx
         fqdn: podinfo2.ingress.kadtestX.k8s.local # To adjust to your local context
         tls: true
-        certificateIssuer: kad # To adjust to your local context
+        clusterIssuer: kad # To adjust to your local context
     namespace: podinfo2
 ```

 As usual, some parameters may need adjustment:

 - `fqdn`, at least to replace kadtestX
-- `certificateIssuer`: If you performed the deployment on kind, as stated in previous chapters, `kad` is the appropriate
+- `clusterIssuer`: If you performed the deployment on kind, as stated in previous chapters, `kad` is the appropriate
 value.
 Otherwise, the value depends of your cluster configuration.

 After committing and pushing this addition, you should have a new pod `podinfo2` and a new `ingress` kubernetes object.